Pavan042/Covid_19_Image_Classification_CNN_Capstone_Project/README.md

 To get started with the project, follow these steps:

-1. Clone the repository:
+1. **Clone the repository**:
    ```
    git clone https://github.com/Pavan042/Covid_19_Image_Classification_CNN_Capstone_Project.git
    ```

-3. Preprocess the dataset: Resize the images, normalize the pixel values, and split the data into training and testing sets.
+2. **Preprocess the dataset**: Resize the images, normalize the pixel values, and split the data into training and testing sets.

-4. Train the models: Run the training script for each model to train them on the training set.
+3. **Train the models**: Run the training script for each model to train them on the training set.

-5. Evaluate the models: Use the trained models to predict the labels of the test set and evaluate their performance using metrics such as accuracy, precision, recall, and F1-score.
+4. **Evaluate the models**: Use the trained models to predict the labels of the test set and evaluate their performance using metrics such as accuracy, precision, recall, and F1-score.

 ## Results and Discussion